 First, we prepare the delicious dark chocolate ganache.
-For this, you place the glucose in a small pot and boil it together with the heavy whipping cream.
-Then add the dark chocolate couverture to the hot cream.
-Mix the whipped cream well with the chocolate and flavor it with the cinnamon.
+For this, add glucose and heavy whipping cream to a small pot and bring it to a gentle boil.
+Next, add the dark chocolate couverture to the hot cream.
+Combine the whipped cream well with the dark chocolate ganache and flavor it with cinnamon.

-Since I wanted a tad of cinnamon flavorful with it, I found a pinch of cinnamon was enough to keep the rich dark chocolate flavor.
+Since I only wanted a tad of cinnamon, I found a pinch of cinnamon was enough to keep the rich dark chocolate flavor.
 But feel free to go wild with more here. 😀

 Let the finished ganache cool to 31 °C // 87,8 °F and fill it into a piping bag.
-When the chocolate reaches the right temperature, fill the hollow spheres just below the rim with ganache and put the filled balls in the fridge for 24 hours.
+After the ganache reaches the desired temperature, fill the hollow spheres just below the rim with the ganache and put the filled balls in the fridge for at least 8 (ideally 24) hours.

-So, a day later now, we can proceed! 😀 Before you can coat your chocolates, you have to seal them.
+After the cooling time has elapsed, let's keep going! 😀 Before you can coat your chocolate candies, you have to seal them.
 Therefore, you need a liquid chocolate coating to seal them.